Routine Maintenance

 Less equipment downtime (Reduces the number of major repairs).

-Longer asset life (Keeping assets in good working order helps to extend their lifespan, thereby reducing the overall costs of repairing and replacing assets).
+Longer asset life (Keeping assets in good work order management helps to extend their lifespan, thereby reducing the overall costs of repairing and replacing assets).

 Increased workplace safety and improved OSHA compliance